-The State has no liability for losses under the plans.
+The State has no liability for losses under the plans nor are there any employer contributions to these plans.
 Employees may withdraw the current value of their contributions when they terminate State employment.
 Employees may also withdraw contributions prior to termination if they meet requirements specified by the applicable plan.